 Andrew presented a talk at AGU Fall 2018 on a different part of New Zealand, the northern Hikurangi margin.
 The Hikurangi margin lies along the east of New Zealand’s North Island and is a fast moving subduction zone where a large volcanic plateau of the Pacific Ocean zone is descending beneath New Zealand.
 Over the last 150 years, plate motion along the Hikurangi margin has been marked by a few powerful earthquakes, episodes of slowly creeping slip between the tectonic plates, and local tsunamis.
 The SHIRE Project is a collaboration between scientists from the United States, New Zealand and Japan, trying to understand how seismicity is affected by the structure of the subduction zone.
 As one plate is pushed under another, the area where they meet, known as the plate boundary, can become heterogeneous: in other words, it becomes characterized by scattered geological features such as seamounts which are pushed underground by the down-going plate, or volcanic sediment stuck to the bottom of the upper plate.
 The SHIRE Project seeks to learn whether these provide frictional conditions that promote both fast earthquake ruptures and slow, barely perceptible tremors known as slow creep events.

-trying to understand how plate motions are caused by underthrusting of seamounts and sediments at the Hikurangi margin.
 Andrew has helped collect seismic data at sea and on land in New Zealand and has used these data to create images of the Earth beneath the subduction zone.

 Andrew’s talk explained why studying the Hikurangi margin is important and showed some of the interesting new observations made by the SHIRE project, a UTIG-led international collaboration working to better understand earthquakes occurring at subduction zones.